jose-izquierdo/jose-izquierdo/README.md

-- 🖖 Hi, I’m @jose-izquierdo.
-I'm currently working as **💻 senior backend developer 💻** with Ruby on Rails.
+- 🖖 Hi there, I’m @jose-izquierdo.
+I'm currently working as **Senior Backend Developer 💻** with Ruby on Rails.
 - 👀 I’m interested in football, music, starwars, and all the tech universe 🪐.
 - 🌱 I’m currently learning Elixir, Golang, and AWS.
 - 💞️ I’m looking to collaborate on open-source projects.